Washington Metro rolling stock: Active

-WMATA is expecting to begin retiring the 2000-series cars in 2024 which would last into 2025.

 3000-series

 The third order consisted of 290 cars, also from Breda, with delivery in 1987.
-These cars are numbered 3000–3289 as delivered and were also rehabilitated in 2004 to 2009 by Alstom in Hornell, New York.
+These cars are numbered 3000–3289 as delivered and were rehabilitated in 2004 to 2009 by Alstom in Hornell, New York.

 Features

-These cars were the next to feature a single flip-dot sign like the 2000-series cars, along with an exterior loudspeaker.
+These cars also have a single flip-dot sign like the 2000-series cars, along with an exterior loudspeaker.
 As part of this rehabilitation project in 2004, they received AC propulsion systems with IGBT technology, replacing the chopper-controlled DC propulsion system.
-Also included in the rehabilitation was the addition of railcar monitoring systems, advanced ATC/ATS control systems, exterior LED destination signs, interior LED next stop signs, and improved emergency exit signage.
+Also included in the rehabilitation was the addition of railcar monitoring systems, exterior LED destination signs, interior LED next stop signs, and improved emergency exit signage.
 The refurbished 3000-series cars also received the red, white and blue interior found on the 5000-series cars.